 Other Factors That Affect Tire Wear

-Although there is no need to rotate your travel trailer tires, some owners will have them balanced on a regular basis.
+Although there is no need to rotate your travel trailer tires, some RV owners will have them balanced on a regular basis.
 A balanced tire will provide a smoother ride and reduce vibrations at higher speeds.
-A few more things that affect how your camper tires wear are weight, weather, alignment, and tire pressure.
+A few more factors that affect how your camper tires wear are weight, weather, alignment, and of course, improper tire pressure.
 To get the most out of your tires always pay special attention to the following:

 - Tire Pressure